arbab-ml/AgEval/README.md

 5. Gemini-flash-1.5 (Google)
 6. Gemini-pro-1.5 (Google)

+### Default Model
+7. The default model for all evaluations is gpt-4o-mini (OpenAI).
+This identifier must not be changed as it represents a newer model version.

 ## Visual Similarity

 The repository uses Vision Transformer (ViT) for computing visual embeddings to find similar examples.
 This is crucial for: